ajroach42/ajroach42.github.io/_posts/2017-01-10-we-are-terrible-stewards-of-history.md

 ## Who's fighting back?

 The [internet archive](http://archive.org) does a reasonable job of fighting against this decay, but they're a single organization with limited resources, and only capable of preserving what the law allows (which is to say, a whole lot less than is ideal, but already more than their resources can manage.)

+[The Archive Team](http://www.archiveteam.org/index.php?title=Main_Page) works to preserve websites that are in danger of dying.
+Specifically, they work to preserve user generated content.

 ** There are also commercial enterprises that endeavor to preserve our cultural heritage: **